RobinTail/express-zod-api/README.md

 const config = createConfig({
   server: {
     upload: {
-      debug: true, // uses the debug() method of the configured logger
       limits: { fileSize: 51200 }, // 50 KB
       limitError: createHttpError(413, "The file is too large"), // handled by errorHandler in config
       beforeUpload: ({ app, logger }) => {